How to Bargain in Egypt, Smartly!

 Estimate beforehand the worth of the item you are interested in, and the price you are willing to pay to acquire it.

-3. Always ask the seller to offer a price before you do
+3. Ask the seller to offer a price before you offer one

 Typical questions like ‘how much you want to pay?’ or ‘what do you think it is worth?’ will be asked by most sellers.
 Proposing a price first will give them the advantage and you will never know if you are paying above limit.
 Your proposed price may be higher than the item’s worth and this will be exploited by the seller who will behave as though the item is under priced.

-4. Offer about half of what you would be prepared to pay for the item
+4. Offer about half of what you would like to pay for that particular product

 If you think that the seller’s offer is too high, offer about a half of what you would be ready to pay for the item.
 Typically, the seller’s first offer will be about double of what they are willing to accept.
 Therefore, there will be considerations for a bargain.